 Image credit: Compa | Supplied

-Noted Aussie chef Matt Moran's first foray into the capital, Compa is an Italian grill restaurant spotlighting primo Aussie meat, with some of the country's best producers on the list alongside Black Angus and Berkshire pig charcuterie from the Moran Family Farm.
+Noted Aussie chef Matt Moran's first foray into the capital, Compa is an Italian grill restaurant spotlighting primo Aussie meat, with some of the country's best producers on the list alongside ingredients from the Moran Family Farm.
 The fit-out was inspired by a '60s Italian chalet, with deep wood elements and leather seating.

-As well as steaks served on and off the bone, Compa's menu covers snacks like three-cheese zucchini flowers, Moran Family Farm nduja and cannellini bean scarpetta, prawn casarecce with chilli, garlic, lemon and pangrattato, and a dreamy cacio e pepe mac and cheese.
+As well as steaks served on and off the bone, Compa's menu covers snacks like three-cheese zucchini flowers, Moran Family Farm salami with pickles, charred octopus with roasted peppers and a dreamy cacio e pepe mac and cheese.

-Drinks include Italian and local wines, (plus special bottles hand-selected from Matt's own private cellar), and plenty of Italian-inspired cocktails using locally distilled elements.
+Drinks include Italian and local wines (with a few special bottles from Matt’s own private cellar), and plenty of Italian-inspired cocktails using locally distilled elements.

 Agostinis